 1. CAT 5e Ethernet Cable(Straight through cable)

-Above image shows basic connection diagram that can be used in most of the situations.
+The above image shows the basic connection diagram that can be used in most situations.
 The connection diagram is same for both AC and DC loads.
 Please make sure to use a freewheeling diode or snubber circuit if the load is inductive.
-More details about using inductive loads is available elsewhere in this document.
+More details about using inductive loads are available elsewhere in this document.
 Use a Straight Through Ethernet cable for communication when connecting the board to a switch or router.
 A Crossover Ethernet Cable may be required in some situations if connecting directly to a PC/Laptop port.